mungojelly/polyglot-etude/README.md

 A simple polyglot project, practicing together playing with languages.

-# Dependencies
+# dependencies

 Here's a list of things you'll need installed in order to run everything in polyglot-etude:

+- bash
-- Bash
+- ditaa
-- Ruby
+- ruby
-  - MiniMagick
+  - minimagick